 Metro is operated by the Washington Metropolitan Area Transit Authority (WMATA) to connect Washington DC and its suburbs in Virginia and Maryland.
 Many metro stations throughout Washington DC are located close to important federal buildings and tourist attractions.
 For example, Ronald Reagan National Airport has its own metro station.

-The Metro System has 86 stations with five color-coded lines: Red, Blue, Green, Yellow, and Orange.
+The Metro System has 91 stations with six color-coded lines: Red, Orange, Silver, Blue, Green, and Yellow.
 These colors are found throughout the system on pylons at the entrances, on train destination signs, and on platform route signs.

 In addition to its modern design with arched concrete panel ceilings, indirect lighting, and wide tiled platforms, the Metro System is fully air-conditioned on both trains and stations.
 Also, every metro station is handicapped accesible to riders with disabilities, providing turnstiles (known as faregates) for wheelchair users and elevators leading to the train platform.

 For people who cannot use public transportation due to a disability, MetroAccess provides a shared-ride, door-to-door, paratransit service from 5:30 a.m. to midnight.
 Late night service is also available until 3:00 a.m. on weekends.

 The Metro System has an extensive camera network that monitors the inside of metro stations.
 The cameras are monitored by station managers in kiosks within the stations.
 Metro Transit Police officers also have access to the camera feeds.
 As a result, crime inside metro stations is extremely rare and graffitti is non-existent.

 Metro stations are identified by tall brown pylons with a large "M" at the top.
 The name of the station is written in white letters running sideways up the pylon.
 Beneath the "M", there is a color stripe (or a combination of color stripes) indicating which metro lines serve the station.